Majjhima Nikāya 106

 “Aniccā, bhikkhave, kāmā tucchā musā mosadhammā.

-“Mendicants, sensual pleasures are impermanent, hollow, false, and deceptive,
+“Mendicants, sensual pleasures are impermanent, hollow, false, and deceptive.

 Māyākatametaṁ, bhikkhave, bālalāpanaṁ.

-made by illusion, cooed over by fools.
+This is made by illusion, mendicants, lamented by fools.

 Ye ca diṭṭhadhammikā kāmā, ye ca samparāyikā kāmā;